Master of Science (M.Sc.)

 4. Letter of motivation in English, containing no more than 450 words, which illustrates the professional and academic interest in the chosen master's program, presents the applicant's special skills and knowledge, and sets out personal expectations regarding the content, methods, and study processes of the chosen master's program.

-Application deadline Applicants with a German university degree an der OVGU September 30th Applicants with a foreign university degree über uni-assist August 20th Language English
+Application deadline Applicants with a German Bachelor degree an der OVGU 30 September Applicants with International Bachelor degree über uni-assist 15 July Language English

 The objective of the study program is to enable students to independently identify economic problems, to independently develop solutions to problems on a scientific basis, and to formulate recommendations for action.
 Students will acquire a systemic way of thinking and excellent analytical skills.
 Both of these skills are valuable qualifications for managerial and consulting activities, which allow students to understand complex interrelationships, and to analyze and evaluate problems from multiple viewpoints.